tianyizheng/tianyizheng.github.io/about.md

 #### Georgia Institute of Technology

 <p>
-  My major area of focus is in robot perception with a minor area in computer science.
+  My major area of focus is in robotics with a minor area in computer science.
-  I am interested in the semantic scene understanding, path planning and control of autonomous robots.
+  I am interested in the semantic scene understanding, applied machine learning and control of autonomous robots.
-  I am currently working on a thesis proposal in the area of SLAM and semantic segmentation.
+  I am currently working on a thesis proposal in the area of applied machine learning and control of robotics.
 </p>

 #### BS in Mechanical Engineering